What Is Influencer Fraud (And How Can You Avoid It)?

 This is reflected in the data:

 - 92% of marketers think influencer marketing is effective

 - For every $1 that brands spend on influencers, they are getting an ROI of $5.20

 Influencer marketing is utilized by just about every kind of business, small and large.
 With influencer marketing, companies can reach more buyers and generate more sales.

-As use of influencer marketing has increased, it has given rise to influencer fraud.
+But as the use of influencer marketing has increased, it has also given rise to influencer fraud.
 Today, more than 64% of marketers say they are concerned about influencer marketing fraud.

 Keep reading below to find out how you can identify and avoid influencer fraud.